wnfs-wg/spec/spec/private-wnfs.md

 }

 type ExternalContent = {
-  ratchet: SkipRatchet
+  key: Key
+  blockSize: Uint64 // in bytes, at max 262132
-  count: Uint64
+  blockCount: Uint64
 }
 ```

 ### 3.1.1 Node Headers

 Node headers MUST be encrypted with the key derived from the node's skip ratchet: the "content key".
 Headers MUST NOT grant access to other versions of the associated node.
 Node headers are in kernel space and MUST NOT be user writable.
-Refer to [§3.2.3 Pointers & Keys](#323-pointers--keys) for more detail.
+Refer to [Pointers & Keys](#323-pointers--keys) for more detail.

 ### 3.1.2 Node Metadata